palkerecsenyi/palauth/README.md

 ## From Docker Hub
 PalAuth is available as `ghcr.io/palkerecsenyi/palauth`.
 For now, this only has one tag `latest`, with images available for `linux/amd64` and `linux/arm64/v8`.

-## On Kubernetes
-As a containerised app, you can easily deploy PalAuth on Kubernetes.
-The configuration used at auth.palk.me is available in `k8s/deployment.yaml`.

 # Configuration
 Currently, PalAuth can be configured through a number of environment variables prefixed with `PAL_`.